xternalz/WideResNet-pytorch/README.md

 # Wide Residual Networks (WideResNets) in PyTorch
 WideResNets for CIFAR10/100 implemented in PyTorch.
-This implementation requires less GPU memory than the Torch's one https://github.com/szagoruyko/wide-residual-networks.
+This implementation requires less GPU memory than what is required by the official Torch implementation: https://github.com/szagoruyko/wide-residual-networks.

 Example:
 ```